Plain English Breakdown

 Who It Names or Affects

-- People who commit domestic violence crimes
+- People who commit domestic violence and have been convicted before.

 Terms To Know